Stoke Lyne

 Stoke Lyne is a village and civil parish about 4 mi north of Bicester, Oxfordshire in southern England.

+Etymology

+The name Stoke Lyne is first attested, simply as Stoches, in the Domesday Book of 1086.
+This name comes from the Old English word stoc ('secondary settlement, outlying farmstead, dairy farm').
+As Stoke is a very common name in England, this was later disambiguated: the form Stoke del Isle ('Stoke of the Del Isle family') is attested in 1328, and in the Latinised form Stoke Insula already in 1316.
+In the early fifteenth century, the estate was bought by William Lynde, and the name came to be disambiguated through the addition of his family's name.
+This is first attested in 1526 in the form Stokelynde; the present-day form is first attested as Stoke-lyne in 1658.

 Battle of Fethan leag

-In AD 584 a Saxon army led by King Ceawlin of Wessex and his son Cutha fought an army of Britons "at the place which is named Fethan leag".
+According to the Anglo-Saxon Chronicle, in 584 CE a Saxon army led by King Ceawlin of Wessex and his son Cutha fought an army of Britons "at the place which is named Fethan leag".
 Cutha was killed but his father Ceawlin won "many towns and countless war-loot".
-A 12th-century document records a wood called "Fethelée" in a reference to Stoke Lyne, so it is now thought the battlefield was probably near here.
+A 12th-century document records a wood called "Fethelée" in a reference to Stoke Lyne, so it is now thought the Chronicle is depicting a battle near Stoke Lyne.